Szolnok (genus): Origin

 Szolnok was a member of the Hungarian elite during the reigns of Stephen I and Peter.
 László Bártfai Szabó assumed his Pecheneg origin.
 He was entrusted to build a castle (hillfort) at the confluence of the Tisza and Zagyva rivers, where he already possessed lands, which area was the crossroads of several trade routes (including salt from Transylvania).
 The castle, and consequently the emerging county and the town of Szolnok preserved his name to the present day.
 Szolnok was murdered during the Vata pagan uprising in 1046.

-It is possible that his son was that Szolnok (II), was an advisor of Duke Géza in the early 1070s.
+It is possible that his son was that Szolnok (II), who was an advisor of Duke Géza in the early 1070s.
 He, along with Petrud and Bikács, betrayed his lord just before the Battle of Kemej in February 1074, where King Solomon's troops routed Géza's army.
 However, ultimately, Géza won a decisive victory at the Battle of Mogyoród in March 1074.
 His betrayal resulted that his offspring lost significant power and influence, which was never recovered.